Science and invention in Birmingham: 19th century

 1880: Gamgee Tissue, a surgical dressing with a thick layer of absorbent cotton wool between two layers of absorbent gauze, is invented by Joseph Sampson Gamgee.
 It represents the first use of cotton wool in a medical context, and is a major advancement in the prevention of infection of surgical wounds.
 It is still the basis for many modern surgical dressings.
 Gamgee also invents the aseptic technique, a procedure that is performed under sterile conditions.
 This includes medical and laboratory techniques, such as with microbiological cultures.
 It includes techniques like flame sterilization.
 The largest example of aseptic techniques is in hospital operating theatres.
 J. R. R. Tolkien later bases The Lord of the Rings character 'Sam Gamgee' on this character as they live near to Mr Gamgee.

 During the late 19th century, Birmingham companies such as Joseph Lucas & Sons and Powell & Hammer pioneered the production of bicycle lamps and lanterns for ships, capitalising on the advances in using acetylene gas.
 The Birmingham lamps were exported around the world, with the Lucas company later becoming famous for manufacturing components related to the motor industry and aerospace industry.
-Richard Bissell Prosser(1838–1918) writes 58 lives for the Dictionary of National Biography, and supplies much material for the New English Dictionary.
+Richard Bissell Prosser (1838–1918) writes 58 lives for the Dictionary of National Biography, and supplies much material for the New English Dictionary.
 Prosser also writes Birmingham Inventors and Inventions, 1881 and is a pioneer of the study of technical history, his published biographies and manuscript records are an incomparable source for present-day researchers.
-His father Richard Prosser (1804–1854), engineer and inventor, was heavily involved with the introduction of the Patent Law Amendment Act of 1852, and his 700-volume library, combined with that of Bennet Woodcroft forms the basis of the Patent Office Library.
+His father Richard Prosser (1804–1854), engineer and inventor, was heavily involved with the introduction of the Patent Law Amendment Act 1852, and his 700-volume library, combined with that of Bennet Woodcroft forms the basis of the Patent Office Library.

 1879: Harry Lucas designs a hub lamp for use in a high bicycle and names the oil lamp "King of the Road".

 1881: Birmingham businessman John Skirrow Wright invents the postal order and its use subsequently spreads across the world.
 Skirrow becomes one of the prominent pioneers and social improvers of the 19th century.